 Boundaries, party walls and garden walls

-The Land Registry can sometimes provide information about accurate locations of boundaries and who is responsible for maintaining them.
+If you’re not sure who owns a boundary, you can search the Land Registry database.
+They can sometimes provide information about accurate locations of boundaries and who is responsible for maintaining them.

 Party Wall Act

-You won’t need building regulations approval to put up a boundary fence, wall or gate, but you should make sure it is safely built.
+You don’t need building regulations approval to put up a boundary fence, wall or gate, but you should make sure it is safely built.

-Brick and stone walls often collapse and can cause injury or death.
-The Planning Portal gives advice on how to build and maintain them - you may also want to get expert advice.
+The Planning Portal gives advice on how to build and maintain brick and stone walls, as they often collapse and can cause injury or death.
+You may also want to get expert advice.

-You won’t need it if you’re replacing or taking down an existing fence, wall or gate – no matter how high.
+You won’t need planning permission if you’re replacing or taking down an existing fence, wall or gate – no matter how high.
 The only exception might be in a conservation area.